 All Devon Local Authority (LA) maintained schools have the same duties with regards to special educational needs and disabilities, and are expected to provide support for children who have additional needs.
 Pupils with Special Educational Needs are supported by the LA to ensure that they make the best possible progress in school.
 All schools are supported to be as inclusive as possible, with the needs of pupils with Special Educational Needs and Disabilities being met in a mainstream setting wherever possible.

-SENCo is Gill Cooper – available Tuesdays, Wednesdays and Thursdays
+SENCo is Gill Cooper – available Wednesdays, Thursdays and Fridays

 Head of School – Aerfen Mills

 The School SEN Information Report

 Our SEN Information Report is part of the Devon Local Offer for learners with Special Educational Needs and Disabilities (SEND.)

 A new duty in the SEN Code of Practice is being placed on Local Authorities from September 2014 and this is being referred to as the ‘Local Offer’.
 This means that Local authorities must publish, in one place, information about provision they expect to be available in their area for children and young people from 0 to 25 who have SEN.

 We are committed to narrowing the attainment gap between SEND and non-SEND pupils at Colyton Primary School.
 We recognise and embrace the fact that every child is different, and, therefore, the educational needs of every child is different.
 At Colyton Primary School we value the involvement of all members of our school community.
 We would welcome your feedback and future involvement in the review of our offer, so please do contact us.

 All governing bodies of maintained schools have a legal duty to publish information on their website about the implementation of the governing body’s policy for pupils with SEN. This information must be updated annually.